drginm/aem-snippets-vscode/README.md

 ## Release Notes

-Added htl comments snippets for html files.
+## 0.3.0

+Touch UI Dialog Textfield and checkbox snippets

 ### 0.1.0

-Type 'htl.' to see available snippets inside a .html file
+Simple htl snippets for incluiding components, scripts and models into an htl script